hekxo/adv_prog_asik/README.md

 # V Akkurate

 ## Project Description
 The V Akkurate project was developed with the goal of creating a convenient web application for making appointments for hairdressing services in a barbershop.
 This web application was developed for clients of the V Akkurate barbershop.
-Thanks to the project, new opportunities are provided for online registration, for viewing services, for learning about the history of the barbershop, etc.
+Thanks to the project, new opportunities are provided for online registration, for viewing services, for learning about the barbershop, etc.

 ### Purpose
 The V Akkurate project is designed with the primary objective of providing a user-friendly web application for scheduling appointments for hairdressing services at the V Akkurate barbershop.
 Tailored specifically for the clientele of the V Akkurate barbershop, this project introduces a range of new opportunities aimed at enhancing the overall customer experience.